g33k5p34k/David_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-David Tan is an avian ecologist and evolutionary biologist whose research focuses primarily on the biogeography, evolution, and conservation of the birds of Southeast Asia.
-He is particularly interested in the drivers and inhibitors of diversification in island systems, and how gene flow between proximate and distant populations affect the speciation process.
-Much of his work centres around integrating the use of natural history collections, vouchered tissue samples, geospatial datasets, and modern genomic techniques.
+I am an avian ecologist and evolutionary biologist whose research focuses primarily on the biogeography, evolution, and conservation of the birds of Southeast Asia.
+I am particularly interested in the drivers and inhibitors of diversification in island systems, and how gene flow between proximate and distant populations affect the speciation process.
+Much of my work centres around integrating the use of natural history collections, vouchered tissue samples, geospatial datasets, and modern genomic techniques.

-He also studies the factors influencing bird-building collisions in Southeast Asia, and is interested in exploring the ecological and co-evolutionary interactions between birds and other taxa, especially between birds and their ectoparasites.
+I also study the factors influencing bird-building collisions in Southeast Asia, and am interested in exploring the ecological and co-evolutionary interactions between birds and other taxa, especially between birds and their ectoparasites.

-David is currently a PhD student with the Andersen Lab at the University of New Mexico and the Museum of Southwestern Biology.
+I am currently a PhD student with the Andersen Lab at the University of New Mexico and the Museum of Southwestern Biology.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_DavidTan_UpdatedMar2022.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.